Inspector Zende

 Inspector Zende is a 2025 Indian Hindi-language comedy thriller film directed and written by Chinmay Mandlekar and produced by Jay Shewakramani and Om Raut.
 The film stars Manoj Bajpayee as Inspector Madhukar Zende and Jim Sarbh as Carl Bhojraj, a character inspired by the infamous serial killer Charles Sobhraj.
 It was released on 5 September 2025 on Netflix.

 Plot

 Inspector Zende was a smart police officer who had caught the notorious serial killer Carl Bhojraj 15 years ago.
-In the current timeline (1980) he gets the news of Carl running away from Tihar jail.
+In the current timeline (1980) he gets the news of Car running away from Tihar jail.
 He sets up with his team to apprehend him again.